DigammaF/folley/README.md

 Commands:
 - `instantiate <theorem> with <value>`

-  Create a copy of a theorem with a variable replaced by a value.
+  Creates a copy of a theorem with a variable replaced by a value.

   For instance, `[0] ∀X.Some(X)`
   becomes `[0] ∀X.Some(X) [1] Some(v)`